St Jude Thaddeus, King Abgar V and the Shroud

 ‘Abgar V is said to be one of the first Christian kings in history, having been converted to the faith by Thaddeus of Edessa, one of the 70 disciples According to Christian tradition, the Image of Edessa was a holy relic consisting of a square or rectangle of cloth upon which a miraculous image of the face of Jesus had been imprinted—the first icon (“image”).
 The image is also known as the Mandylion (from Greek μανδύλιον “cloth, towel”),[1] in Eastern Orthodoxy, it is also known as Acheiropoeiton (Εἰκόν’ ἀχειροποίητη), or “icon not made by hand”.

-(Len: sorting real tradition from conjecture is not always easy.
-But, the painting of Abgar looking at a wide rectangular cloth and Jesus’ face in the middle should be considered)
+(Len’s comment: sorting real tradition from conjecture is not always easy.
+But, this Eastern painting of Abgar looking at a wide rectangular cloth and Jesus’ face in the middle should be considered.
+Yes, the Shroud physically had Jesus’ head, front and back in the middle of the 14′ cloth since it was wrapped vertically over his front and back side)

 In the tradition recorded in the early 4th century by Eusebius of Caesarea, King Abgar of Edessa wrote to Jesus, asking him to come cure him of an illness.
-Conjecture is, Abgar received a reply letter from Jesus (I wasn’t aware Jesus had a traveling scribe with him like Nancy Pelosi’s videographer daughter, declining the invitation, but promising a future visit by one of his disciples.
+Conjecture is, Abgar received a reply letter from Jesus (I wasn’t aware Jesus had a traveling scribe with him like Nancy Pelosi’s videographer daughter, declining the invitation, but promising a future visit by one of his disciples.)
+OR possibly, St Jude went to Edessa, Turkey as a missionary of “lost and impossible causes”, to heal the inquisitive king.
+Further research needed.

 “Eusebius said that he had transcribed and translated the actual letter in the Syriac chancery documents of the king of Edessa, but who makes no mention of an image.
 The report of an image, which accrued to the legendarium of Abgar, first appears in the Syriac work, the Doctrine of Addai: according to it, the messenger, here called Ananias, was also a painter, and he painted the portrait, which was brought back to Edessa and conserved in the royal palace.”